LendingClub Personal Loans Review

 Because this loan is based on your personal creditworthiness, LendingClub does not require that you’ve been running your business for a certain amount of time or make a certain amount of revenue.

-In addition to having at least fair credit, you will need to have a solid debt-to-income ratio (no more than 3 tradelines open), a credit history of at least 3 years, and be at least 18 years of age.
+In addition to having at least fair credit, you will need to have a solid debt-to-income ratio (no more than three tradelines open), at least three years of credit history, and be at least 18 years of age.

 Terms & Fees